samjarman/NZTechConferences/README.md

 Important:

  - Respect the dates - please insert conference in chronological order.
  - Please fill out all fields.
+Also if there is students or alternative pricing, add that.

 #####Maintained by [@samjarman](http://www.twitter.com/samjarman).